 - Usage Type - The different ways that your customer uses their propane

-- Battery - Shows you the battery indicator for the monitor
+- Battery - Shows you the estimated battery level for the monitor

 - Back Office - See when the last Sync, or FTP file was created for an individual monitor